-The school has developed whole school expectations in Literacy and Numeracy with whole school agreements in place.
+The school has developed whole school expectations and agreements in Literacy and Numeracy.
 The school is currently implementing Jolly Learning, a phonics based approach to grammar and spelling.

 Differentiation of the curriculum is a requirement in classroom practice.

 5. Sporting Activities